jecki/DHParser/documentation_src/manuals/04_compile.rst

 benefit that the methods for error reporting that the :py:class:`DHParser.nodetree.RootNode`-class provides can also be used for the non-tree-stages of the pipeline.
-In our example already the first stage of the extended data is not a nodetree, any more.
+In our example already the first stage of the extended data is not a node-tree, any more.
 So we need to attach it to the root-node of the last tree-stage, which in this case is the AST::

    >>> ast.data = json_objs